 The Classic cocktail recipe the Bee’s Knees is one of our favorites, a simple concoction of gin, honey, and lemon, doesn’t get much better.
 Unless of course, you add lavender, and then it gets much, much better!
-We have a butterfly garden and our neighbor is a beekeeper, so I like to make sure our garden has plenty of bee friendly flowers.
+Because I cook so much, we have a lot of herbs and flowers in our backyard, perfect for the bees, hummingbirds, and butterflies and since our neighbor is a beekeeper, I like to make sure our organic garden has plenty of bee-friendly flowers.
 Last weekend we planted some new lavender plants in the backyard and I thought it would be a great addition to the Bee’s Knees, making it a Lavender Honey Bee.

 Well, it’s Friday night, time for a cocktail, and decided it’s time I use some of that lavender for myself.
 So here it is, my take on the classic Bee’s Knees Cocktail only I’ve infused my honey simple syrup with a few fresh lavender flowers.
 On a side note, I used to infuse heavy cream with dried lavender to make Lavender Ice Cream at the hotel when I was a pastry chef, so I know dry lavender works just as well.
 But if you have fresh, even better!

 The Lavender Honey Simple Syrup is very easy to make, and this method can be used to make a wide variety of flavors.
-Ginger, rosemary, lemongrass, etc. If you’re looking to up your cocktail game, it all starts with a great simple syrup.
+Ginger, rosemary, lemongrass, etc. If you’re looking to up your cocktail game, it all starts with a great simple syrup recipe.